Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "Worrying how?"

 Kirk shook his mane, which Lewis understood as being something akin to an uncomfortable shrug.
 "One of the possibilities was a ship that I have placed on our security watch-list." he explained.
-“It is called the *‘Negotiable Curiosity’* and it was very deliberately named.
+"It is called the *‘Negotiable Curiosity’* and it was very deliberately named.
 Its owner has a reputation for being able to dig up any mystery.
-He is… tenacious.”
+He is… tenacious."

 "Hierarchy?"

 "*Everybeing* is Hierarchy, if they have implants."
 Kirk pointed out.
-“But I would be surprised if he was not out here on their orders, yes.
-Though, I doubt if he knows of them.”
+"But I would be surprised if he was not out here on their orders, yes.
+Though, I doubt if he knows of them."

 "That settles it then."
 Lewis decided.
-“I’m phoning home.”
+"I’m phoning home."

 Kirk made an amused sound through his nose.
 "I thought *I* was the ET?"